 Many NBA players from South Carolina have left their mark on the basketball world.
 Their careers are filled with impressive achievements, proving themselves as top talents in the league.
 In this section, we’ll showcase some of the career highlights from notable South Carolina-born NBA players.

-Alex English, born in Columbia, South Carolina, is an undisputed legend in the world of basketball.
+Alex English, born in Columbia, South Carolina, is an undisputed legend in basketball.
 A Hall of Famer and an eight-time NBA All-Star, he spent most of his stellar career with the Denver Nuggets.
 Known for his scoring prowess, English became the first player ever to score more than 2,000 points in eight consecutive seasons and retired as the seventh-highest all-time leading scorer in NBA history.

 Renaldo Balkman, another standout player from South Carolina, made a name for himself during his time with the New York Knicks and Denver Nuggets.
 Although not a Hall of Famer, his defensive skills and energy on the court made him a valuable contributor to his teams.